School-of-Code-HQ/Clean-Code/README.md

 const favouriteLanguage = "Python";
 ```

+Although some of this is opinionated, it's widely thought that space allows our eyes to scan and identify items of interest more easily that clutter.
+Hopefully you'll agree, and space things out where possible.

-### Line Spacing.
+### Line Space

-It's important to be consistent with your line spacing when writing code because it makes your code easier to read.
+If white space is the space between things on the same line, line space is the space between those lines.
+As always, it's important to be consistent when spacing so that you can get used to understanding your code at a glance.

 Bad:
-The line spacing between the functions are not consistent.

 ```js
 function(num1,num2){